SethHWeidman/lincoln/README.md

 # Lincoln

-A Deep Learning library by the people, for the people.
+"A Deep Learning library by the people, for the people."

 ![](lincoln.png)